 Laura Bell – I have been teaching middle school for 13 years.
 I spent 7 of those years teaching predominantly social studies before switching to teaching

 Matt Rector – I’m Matt Rector.
 I’ve been a teacher for 28 years.
 I currently teach Integrated Mathematics 2 and 3 at Grant High School in Sacramento, California.
-My research targets increasing the effectiveness and productivity of study teams using gamification.
+My current research targets increasing the effectiveness of mathematics instruction through a focus on literacy.

 Megan Kean – My name is Megan Kean and I have taught 12 years at Nature Hill Intermediate School in Oconomowoc Wisconsin.
 I have had the opportunity to be a Math Coach with CPM and speak at the National Conference.
-I have been a part of TRC for two years.
-I have investigated Number Talks and How to Increase equity and access with the curriculum.
-I am looking forward to working another year with TRC with researching how to make math more accessible for all of the learners in our classrooms.
+I have been a part of TRC for three years.
+I have investigated number talks and how to Increase equity and access with the curriculum.
+I am looking forward to another year with TRC while researching how to make math more accessible for all of the learners in our classrooms.
 I have a passion for helping all students and developing their love for learning!

 Pamela Propst – I have been teaching middle school math for the last five years in Mississippi.
-I am currently teaching and have taught 7th grade math for the last four years using CPM curriculum.
-One of my favorite parts of teaching middle school math is that I like to encourage my students into becoming mathematical thinkers as they develop their math skills and working together with other students within the classroom.
-This will be my first year as a TRC member and I am looking forward to the opportunity to work with other teachers to gain more insights on encouraging students to have a growth mindset.
+I am currently teaching 7th grade math and have been using CPM curriculum for the past five years.
+One of my favorite parts of teaching middle school math is that I like to encourage my students to become mathematical thinkers as they develop their math skills while working together with other students in the classroom.
+This is my second year as a TRC member and I am looking forward to the opportunity to work with other teachers to gain more insights into how a focus on literacy supports mathematics instruction.

 Penny Smits – Penny is an